larymak/Html-Css-Recap/Challenge 5/README.md

 # CSS Positioning

-* Work with the same or different partners on this activity, but make sure **each** member of the group is typing out their own code!
+* Work with the same or different partners on this activity

 * Create a file called `positioning.html` and a file called `positioning.css`.